Brazil's Embraer wins Russian approval after diplomatic visit

-SAO PAULO/MOSCOW (Reuters) - Brazilian planemaker Embraer SA won regulatory approval for its biggest regional jets to fly in Russia, the company said on Thursday, following a meeting between the countries’ leaders.
+SAO PAULO/MOSCOW, Dec 13 (Reuters) - Brazilian planemaker Embraer SA won regulatory approval for its biggest regional jets to fly in Russia, the company said on Thursday, following a meeting between the countries’ leaders.

 The certification opens a new frontier for the E-190 and E-195 commercial jets as demand dries up in Western Europe amid the continent’s debt woes.
 It also reinforces the delicate diplomacy surrounding Embraer’s drive onto the home turf of Russian rival Sukhoi.